kmangal/kmangal.github.io/index.md

 Khwaja, Asim I., and Kunal Mangal. "<a href="https://direct.mit.edu/rest/article/100/4/i/58506/Review-of-Economics-and-Statistics-over-the-Past">Review of Economics and Statistics over the Past 100 Years: Content</a>." <i>Review of Economics and Statistics</i> 100, no. 4 (2018c): i-vi.

 Khwaja, Asim I. and Kunal Mangal. "<a href="https://direct.mit.edu/rest/article/101/1/i/58662/Review-of-Economics-and-Statistics-over-the-Past">Review of Economics and Statistics over the Past 100 Years: Content Explorer</a>." <i>Review of Economics and Statistics</i> 101, no. 1 (2019): pp.i-iii.

-The last article has an accompanying <a href="https://rest-wordcount.shinyapps.io/explorer/">web application</a> that allows you to track the popularity of words and phrases in ReStat over time.